konradxmalinowski/Tic-Tac-Toe-game/README.md

 # ❌ Tic-Tac-Toe Game

-A simple implementation of the Tic-Tac-Toe game created using HTML, CSS, and JavaScript.
+A simple implementation of the Tic-Tac-Toe game created using React, Vite, HTML, CSS, and JavaScript.
 The game allows two players to compete on a single device.

 ## 🎮 Features

-- User interface based on HTML and CSS
+- User interface built with React
 - Game logic implemented in JavaScript
 - Two-player support
 - Detection of a winner or a tie